METTLE: Efficient Streaming Erasure Code with Peeling Decodability: METTLE Coding Scheme

 \subsubsection{Overhead ratio, window size, and tail loss}

-Clearly, METTLE is not a block code and can use an arbitrarily large source block size $k$ without sacrificing decoding latency.
+METTLE is not a block code and can use an arbitrarily large source block size $k$ without sacrificing decoding latency.
 This latency, however, grows with the window size $w$, so we keep $w$ below 1000.
 When $k$ is large, the overhead ratio is close to~$c$.
-The tail (rate) loss $(1+c)w$ due to SC termination~\cite{mitchell2015spatially} can be cut by half to $(1+c)w/2$ without impacting decoding failure probability, using a commonsensical tail compression technique~\cite{archive}, which we use and account for in METTLE evaluation.
+The tail (rate) loss $(1+c)w$ due to SC termination~\cite{mitchell2015spatially} can be cut by half to $(1+c)w/2$ using a tail compression technique~\cite{archive}, which we use and account for in METTLE evaluation.